GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/randomness/index.md

 The [Array tools](/gdevelop5/extensions/array-tools/) extension can be used to shuffle arrays.

 <!---
-Add a screenshot of the instruction editor showing the shuffle action.
+TODO Add a screenshot of the instruction editor showing the shuffle action.
 -->

 The [Object stack](/gdevelop5/extensions/object-stack/) extension can be used to shuffle objects.

 <!---
-Add a screenshot of the instruction editor showing the shuffle action.
+TODO Add a screenshot of the instruction editor showing the shuffle action.
 -->

 !!! tip